 The Game Changers

-This documentary is expected to be released in Australia in late 2018.
-We have watched a pre-release screening and we think it’s got what it takes to reach out to sporting men and women and shatter the myths around meat and protein that permeate Australian sporting culture.
+This documentary was released around the world on Monday 16th September 2019 and is now available on iTunes, Vimeo and on Netflix (from 16th October).
+We are confident this movie has what it takes to have a powerful impact across the world – to reach out to sporting men and women and shatter the myths around meat and protein that permeate Australian sporting culture.
 Its release may be a tipping point for plant-based sports nutrition in Australia.
 The documentary is a high-quality production and the science is concise and accurate, giving it the strength to withstand the expected fight back from industry.

 The Game Changers follows the plant-based journey of UFC fighter and combat instructor, James Wilkes, as he discovers the performance advantages and healing effects of a plant-based diet.
 The film features awesome athletes across a range of sports from Australian 400m runner, Morgan Mitchell, to superhuman strongman Patrick Baboumian.
 But it’s far more than a show case of athletes – the documentary covered an extraordinary amount of nutrition science with a gentle flow of easy to understand graphics and simple explanations from leading experts and athletes.
 The health information provided is just as relevant to the general community as it is to athletes.
 Environmental issues and animal welfare complete the case for a plant-based diet.